aschmidtuulm/ameshcoars/README.md

 If you use _ameshcoars_ in scientific work, please cite:

-* Stefan A. Funken, and Anja Schmidt. **"Criteria for Non-Recursive Local Coarsening in 2D"**
+* Stefan A. Funken, and Anja Schmidt. **"Criteria for Non-Recursive Local Coarsening in 2D"**, 2020

 If you use _TcoarsenRGB_ in scientific work, please cite:

-* Stefan A. Funken, and Anja Schmidt. **"A Non-Recursive Coarsening Algorithm on Adaptive Red-Green-Blue Meshes"**
+* Stefan A. Funken, and Anja Schmidt. **"A Non-Recursive Coarsening Algorithm on Adaptive Red-Green-Blue Meshes"**, 2020

 ## License